Lata Mangeshkar: 1940s

 After Vinayak's death in 1948, music director Ghulam Haider mentored her as a singer.
 He introduced her to producer Sashadhar Mukherjee, who was then working on the movie Shaheed (1948), but Mukherjee dismissed her voice as "too thin".
 An annoyed Haider responded that in coming years producers and directors would "fall at Lata's feet" and "beg her" to sing in their movies.
 Haider gave her her first major break with the song "Dil Mera Toda, Mujhe Kahin Ka Na Chhora"—lyrics by Nazim Panipati—in the movie Majboor (1948), which became her first big breakthrough film hit.
 In an interview on her 84th birthday in 2013, she declared "Ghulam Haider is truly my Godfather.
 He was the first music director who showed complete faith in my talent."

+Lata Mangeshkar (as Krishna) with sister Meena Mangeshkar-Khadikar (as Sudama) during Gurukul play.

 Initially, she is said to have imitated the acclaimed singer Noor Jehan, but she later developed her own style of singing.
 She brought a new signature style of singing to Indian film music, moving away from mehfil-style performances to suit both 'modern' and 'traditional' female protagonists.
 A soprano range voice with less volume or amplitude, she had enough weight in her voice to give definite shape to the melody of Indian film songs.
 Although she had limited coloratura skills in her early career, she developed better tone and pitch as she progressed in her playback career.
 Lyrics of songs in Hindi movies were, in those days, primarily composed by Urdu poets and contained a higher proportion of Urdu words, including the dialogue.
-Actor Dilip Kumar once made a mildly disapproving remark about her accent while singing Hindi/Urdu songs; so for a period of time, she took lessons in Urdu from an Urdu teacher named Shafi.
 In subsequent interviews she said that Noor Jehan heard her as a child and had told her to practice a lot.
 The two stayed in touch with each other for many years to come.

 One of her first major hits was "Aayega Aanewaala," a song in the movie Mahal (1949), composed by music director Khemchand Prakash and lip-synced on screen by actress Madhubala.
-(Note: In one of her interviews, Lataji said, that Madhubala used to have it written in her contract, that her songs would be sung by Lata only) This was a defining moment for her, and a catalyst for the recognition of playback singers in India.
-Before this, playback singers were seen as the vocal equivalent of a stuntman and remained invisible and uncredited.
-This song was such a big hit, that Radio Goa revealed her identity and she became a star in her own right.
-This opened the door for other playback singers to achieve the recognition they deserved.
+(Note: In an interview, Lata said that Madhubala used to have it written in her contract that her songs would be sung by Lata only.)
+This was a defining moment for her, and a catalyst for the recognition of playback singers in India.
+Before this, playback singers were seen as the vocal equivalent of stuntmen, and remained invisible and uncredited.
+This song was such a big hit that Radio Goa revealed her identity and she became a star in her own right.
+This opened the door for other playback singers to achieve recognition.